DRSM: De-Randomized Smoothing on Malware Classifier Providing Certified Robustness: Background and Notations

 \subsection{Threat Model}

-In the cat-and-mouse game between the AV systems and malware authors, the latter try to evade the classifier by generating adversarial malware samples, while the former re-train the model on the newly generated adversarial samples to make the classifier robust.
-In this paper, we assume that the attacker has full knowledge of the neural network, including the architecture and model parameters, but cannot modify them.
-Such white-box manner is a realistic and conservative assumption since -- `security through obscurity' is not a good approach and it is possible to transfer an attack from a substitute model to a target model even in the black-box setting \cite{papernot2016transferability}.
-Having the model, the attacker can modify the input sample in test time and evade the model.
-So, the goal of the attacker is to generate a patch $\delta$ that creates the adversarial malware $x^{'} = x + \delta$, for which $F_{\theta}(x^{'}) < 0.5$, i.e., the classifier predicts it as a benign file.
-According to our assumption, the attacker knows the classifier model $F$ and its parameters $\theta$ here, and can modify the original malware file $x$.

-Though there are multiple attack strategies to evade a machine-learning based malware classifier, there are some limitations in case of binary files.
-Any change to a byte value in binary file is not possible due to its structural interdependence among adjacent bytes.
-The Portable Executable (PE) standard \cite{pefile} has a fixed structure for these files, containing a header with file metadata and pointers to the sections of file, followed by sections that contain the actual code and data.
-For any arbitrary change in such malware file, the file can lose its semantics, i.e. malicious functionality, in the worst case, the file can get corrupted.
+Unless otherwise specified, we assume that the attacker has the full knowledge of the victim, including architectures and model parameters.
+This is typically referred to as the white-box setting.
+The white-box setting considers potentially strong attackers, which is desired when assessing defenses.

+In the primary threat model that we consider when developing our defense, the attacker can modify or add any bytes in a contiguous portion of the input sample in test time to evade the model.
+So, the goal of the attacker is to generate a perturbation $\delta$ that creates the adversarial malware $x^{'} = x + \delta$, for which $F_{\theta}(x^{'}) < 0.5$, i.e., the classifier predicts it as a benign file.
+Here, the attacker knows the classifier model $F$ and its parameters $\theta$, and can modify the original malware file $x$.
+However, finding the perturbation $\delta$ in a binary file is more challenging than vision due to its inherited file structures.
+For any arbitrary change in a malware file, the file can lose its semantics, i.e. malicious functionality, in the worst case, the file can get corrupted.
-Recent works \cite{8553214} \cite{kreuk2018deceiving} \cite{suciu2019exploring} suggest append-based patch attack strategies to address this limitation.
-In such attacks, a patch $\delta$, i.e. sequence of bytes, is appended at the end of the malware binary files since they are not within the defined boundaries of the PE files.
-Thus, the addition of patches does not have any impact on the semantics of malware but is enough to evade the classifier model.
-So, the attacker can generate such patches and evade the model when he has full access to the model.
-In this paper, we have followed the same threat model and implemented the patch-append attack for both the cases -- input-specific and universal.